 Later in the summer, the cactus flowers that were pollinated will become red-fleshed saguaro fruits that are enjoyed by the local bird population.
 The saguaro cactus is also known as the pitahaya, sahuara and giant cactus.

 The Saguaro often begins life with a nurse tree or shrub which can provide shade and moisture for the germination of life.
-The Saguaro grows slowly — about an inch a year — but very tall reaching heights of 50 feet.
-The largest saguaro plants, with more than 5 arms, are approximately 200 years old.
+This Saguaro grows slowly — only about an inch a year — eventually becoming very tall; reaching heights of 50 feet.
+The largest saguaro cacti, with more than 5 arms, are approximately 200 years old.